ajdillhoff/hand-detector-experiments/README.md

 # Hand Detector Experiments

-This project evaluates the efficacy of different hand detectors on the ASLLVD dataset.
+This project evaluates the efficacy of a motion and skin based hand detector against the ASLLVD dataset.

 # Dependencies